Building Qt 5.15 LTS for Raspberry Pi on Raspberry Pi OS

-Qt build is configured trough the configure script, but platform and device specifc settings are set in mkspecs configuration files.
-Qt includes mkspecs for the Raspberry Pi but they are unfortunately setup for cross-compilation environments only and can not be used for native building without editing or the need for faking a cross compilation environment and that has its own issues.
+Qt build is configured trough the configure script, but platform and device specific settings are set in Qt specific mkspecs configuration files.
+Qt includes mkspecs for the Raspberry Pi but they are unfortunately setup for cross-compilation environments only and can not be used directly for native building without editing or the need for faking a cross compilation environment and that has its own issues.

 Fortunately suitable mkspecs files for the various Pi versions are available in our github, so the next step is to clone that repository and install the mkspecs files into the Qt source tree so that they can be used.

 change into the cloned repository and run (adjust DESTDIR in case your Qt sources are extracted somewhere else):